 Editorially, Disrn aligns with Pro-Life advocates and holds pro-Christian perspectives such as this: Opinion: The delusion of godlessness and the limits of hope.
 Further, many opinion pieces denigrate the left such as this: Opinion: We need to accept that Joe Biden is not mentally sound.
 When it comes to science many opinion pieces do not align with the consensus regarding human-influenced climate change.
 A quote from Op-Ed reads “Given that they view me with such utter contempt, I understand that it’s highly unlikely that those belonging to this religion of Warmerism will express any interest at all in my advice to them on this topic.”
 Finally, many opinion pieces also promote biblical literalism on positions such as the resurrection and views on evolution.
 In general, Disrn is mostly factual in their news summaries but has failed a fact check, while editorially aligning with the conservative Christian right.

 Failed Fact Checks

-Overall, we rate Disrn Right Biased based on story selection and editorial positions that favors the Christian right.
-We also rate them Mixed for factual reporting due to the occasional use of poor sources, questionable views on science and a failed fact check.
+Overall, we rate Disrn Right Biased based on story selection and editorial positions that favor the Christian right.
+We also rate them Mixed for factual reporting due to the occasional use of poor sources, questionable views on science, and a failed fact check.
 (D. Van Zandt 3/30/20)